gabelluardo/questionario-aw1/README.md

 (only _main_ components, minor ones may be skipped) -->

-- `Dashboard` (in `components/Dashboard.js`): shows a list of surveys (all avaible ones for common users, only own ones for admins); manages creation of new surveys and redirections for proper route (`/editor` for new survey creation, or `/survey` for survey compilation)
+- `Dashboard` (in `components/Dashboard.js`): shows a list of surveys (all available ones for common users, only own ones for admins); manages creation of new surveys and redirections for proper route (`/editor` for new survey creation, or `/survey` for survey compilation)
 - `Editor` (in `components/Editor.js`): shows and validates forms for new survey creation; manages requested events such as creation/delete of new questions and position changes of questions; calls survey creation server api.
 - `Login` (in `components/Login.js`): shows and validates forms for admin authentication and calls login server api.
 - `Navbar` (in `components/Navbar.js`): shows the brand and the name of the application, and the profile icon which handle login and logout events.